pure-uwb/pure-poc/README.md

 The timings folder contains the dataset collected for 500 transactions with the standalone implementation (not yet published) and the integrated version (in this repository).
 The file process.py analyses the csv files and reports the timings in Table 2.

 ## Credits
-In emvnfccard we used code from  [android-emv-key-test](https://github.com/johnzweng/android-emv-key-test/tree/master) and  [EMV-NFC-Paycard-Enrollment
+The folder emvnfccard contains code from [android-emv-key-test](https://github.com/johnzweng/android-emv-key-test/tree/master) and  [EMV-NFC-Paycard-Enrollment
 Public](https://github.com/devnied/EMV-NFC-Paycard-Enrollment).